I Am Cuba: Reception

 Despite its dazzling technical and formal achievements receiving excellent support, and the participation of the renowned team of Soviet cinematographers Mikhail Kalatozov and Sergei Urusevsky (winners of the 1958 Cannes Film Festival Palme d'Or for The Cranes are Flying, another virtuosistic art film, and also in the midst of the Cold War), the movie was given a rather cold reaction by audiences.
 In Havana it was criticized for showing a stereotypical view of Cubans, and in Moscow it was considered naïve, not sufficiently revolutionary, even too sympathetic to the lives of the bourgeois, pre-Castro classes.

+The film was shot during a period of relatively uneasy relations between Cuba and the Soviet Union.
+The recently concluded Cuban Missile Crisis had ended with Soviet leader Nikita Khrushchev removing its missiles from the island without consulting Cuban leader Fidel Castro, which opened a period of disagreements between the nations over revolutionary strategy.

 Cameraman Alexander Calzatti stated that the crew "was so enthusiastic [that] we were infected by it, and we worked very hard"; as a result "very soon after we came back to Russia, more than half of our crew died.
 I survived because I was very young."

-Also, upon its original release, the movie never reached Western countries largely because it was a communist production, in the midst of the Cold War era, and due to the United States embargo against Cuba.
+The movie never reached Western countries during its original release, being a communist production in the midst of the Cold War era during the United States embargo against Cuba.

+Up until the 1990s, the film was relatively unknown to the general public both locally and internationally.
+This changed when Martin Scorsese and Francis Ford Coppola subsequently began to promote the film after it came to their attention.
+Their love for the film differed from the public opinion at the time as critics called it emotionally dragged out and lacking in sophistication film wise.
+Others thought that the actual filming of the movie was chaotic and brought the audience close to fainting.